vitessio/website/content/en/docs/16.0/reference/vreplication/movetables.md

 <div class="cmd">

-Usually, any routing rules created by the workflow in the source and target keyspace are removed by Complete or Cancel.
+Usually, any routing rules created by the workflow in the source and target keyspace are removed by `Complete` or `Cancel`.
 If this flag is used the routing rules will be left in place.

 </div>